RJMesquita/road-pal/README.md

   <img src="img/avatar_1.jpeg" alt="Road Pal" height="120"/>
 </p>

-Road Pal is an AI-powered assistant specialized in the Portuguese Highway Code ("Código da Estrada").
+**Road Pal is an AI-powered assistant specialized in the Portuguese Highway Code ("Código da Estrada")**.
 It helps users—especially those preparing for their driving license—by answering questions, providing explanations, and supporting learning with both official legislation and practical questions.

+This project was developed as part of my final project for the **Practical Introduction to Artificial Intelligence | For Programmers** course at **Code for All**.
+It began with the idea of creating a small assistant to help students in driving schools obtain their licenses.
+While currently a prototype, future developments are planned and contributions are welcome.
+For more information, please refer to the 'How to Contribute' section on this page.

 ## Features